wesgood/RBManager/README.md

 RBManager
 =========

+NOTE: Obviously this project has now become out of date due to using Objective-C. I have learned a great deal about development since I made this so I hope to rebuild it in Swift 3+.
+If you are interested in a Swift version, please email me at w [at] wesg [dot] ca so I can gauge interest.

 An Objective-C library for ROSBridge that uses WebSockets to communicate with [Robot Operating System](http://www.ros.org) (ROS).

 For a more detailed example than this reference document, please read my blog post: